 Any changes can be made to staffing requests that have a status of "New" - in other words they have not yet been requested.

-- To increase demand for an existing staffed allocation or for a request that is In Progress, edit the existing allocation and increase the Headcount or hours value.
+- Edit the existing allocation and increase the Headcount or hours value.
 You can also edit individual contours to increase demand.

 For example, imagine the original allocation looks like this: